 · Identifying barriers Pakistani unpaid carers are facing in accessing support.

 Just to mention the few highlights of the project so far!

 · The (Listening Event) that we held for carers and professionals.

 · Invitation to come as one of the guest speakers at Making Carers Count Event.

 · Outreach meetings, marketing our project via face to face with local councillor.

 Crossroads Caring for Carers (Black Country & Birmingham)

-Crossroads Caring for Carers provides a wide range of community care services across The West Midlands.
-We offer flexible and tailored personal care at home packages, as well as helping informal carers to care for longer by providing practical support, training, respite, palliative care and specialist dementia services - improving the health and wellbeing of carers and those they care for.
+Crossroads Caring for Carers provides a wide range of community care services across Sandwell, Birmingham, Dudley, Walsall, Wolverhampton and surrounding areas.
+We offer personalised in-home care to support with daily living needs, enabling people with complex needs to remain in their own home for longer.
+This can be provided alongside social care services or funded by the person themselves or their family.
+We also help informal, unpaid carers to care for longer by providing practical support, training, respite and palliative care, improving the health and well-being of carers and those they care for.